-WM Nicolls & Company (Crickhowell) Ltd based in Crickhowell, Wales, complementing the acquisition of B E Williams Ltd in 2004, and consolidating our feed business in South Wales.
+Acquisition of WM Nicholls & Company (Crickhowell) Ltd based in Crickhowell, Wales, complementing the acquisition of B E Williams Ltd in 2014, and consolidating our feed business in South Wales.

-Carr’s Milling Industries PLC name changed to Carr’s Group plc reflecting the geographic and operation diversity of the Company.
+Carr’s Milling Industries PLC name changed to Carr’s Group plc reflecting the geographic and operational diversity of the Company.